Esri/idp/Documentation/SAML/NetIQ Access Manager.md

    - **Logout URL**—The IDP URL to use to sign out the currently signed in user.
 This value is automatically populated if defined in the IDP's metadata file.
 You can update this URL as needed.
    - **Entity ID**—Update this value to use a new entity ID to uniquely identify your ArcGIS organization to NetIQ Access Manager.

+    For ArcGIS Enterprise users, the **Encrypt Assertion** and **Enable signed request** settings use the certificate **samlcert** in the portal keystore.
+To use a new certificate, delete the **samlcert** certificate, create a certificate with the same alias (**samlcert**) following the steps in [Import a certificate into the portal](https://enterprise.arcgis.com/en/portal/latest/administer/windows/import-a-certificate-into-the-portal.htm), and restart the portal.

 8. Click **Save**.

 ## Register ArcGIS as the trusted service provider with NetIQ Access Manager